 At-risk children especially benefit from these interventions, which may reduce inequality.

-The benefits of early-life interventions seem to extend to siblings as well.
+The benefits of early-life interventions seem to extend to other family members as well.

-It may be more productive to shift the policy discussion from increasing the number of prenatal visits to improving the quality of prenatal care.
+It may be more productive to shift the policy discussion from increasing the number of prenatal or postnatal nurse home visits to the effects of the timing and quality of care.

 For low-risk children, the evidence on the benefits of early-life medical interventions is mixed.